-Citizenship Application – Are you eligible to apply for an Australian Citizenship?
+Are you eligible for Australian Citizenship?

-All temporary visas, such as visitor visas, student visas, employer or partner sponsored visas and all classes of bridging visas, can be counted towards the four years lawful residence period.
+All temporary visas, such as visitor visas, student visas, employer or partner-sponsored visas and all classes of bridging visas, can be counted towards the four years lawful residence period.

-To meet this citizenship criterion you must
+To meet this Australian citizenship criterion you must

 - ordinarily resident in Australia, with the last 12 months as a permanent resident of Australia